 [The cuff checklist pages covering Station 4 are CDR/LMP-8 and CDR/LMP-9.
 They are planning to spend an hour at this station.
 As per CDR/LMP-9, while John aims the high-gain antenna and dusts the Rover, Charlie will take a series of 500-mm photos.]MP3 Audio Clip ( 0 min 59 sec )

 [Station 4 activities are detailed in Brian McInall's Station 4 planimetric map.]

 144:09:46 Duke: (Scanning LMP-9) Okay, (I) got the (Rover) display.
 Okay, I'm around to get the 500 (from under the CDR seat).
 Tony, you just can't believe this!
 You just can't believe this view!
 You can see the lunar module (see AS16-112- 18272); you can see North Ray with boulders on the southwest side; and where Station 12 is, there's one huge boulder (House Rock) that's going to be just great.

 [In AS16-112- 18272, House Rock is the very large boulder just above and to the right of the central fiducial.
 The boulder is about 9.5 kilometers from Station 4 and is about 12 meters tall.
-In the foreground, the LM is about 4.3 km from Station 4 and is 7 meters tall.]144:10:12 Duke: It looks like we can get up there (with the Rover), and there's a great ray pattern going up the side of Smoky Mountain from North Ray.
+In the foreground, the LM is about 4.3 km from Station 4 and is 7 meters tall.
+As can be seen from a comparison of chapter D1 / figure 3 and chapter D4 / figure 23 from the USGS Apollo 16 Professional Paper, they are about 140 meters above the LM.]144:10:12 Duke: It looks like we can get up there (with the Rover), and there's a great ray pattern going up the side of Smoky Mountain from North Ray.

 144:10:24 England: Sounds fantastic.
 That 500 millimeter (lens) should do a job for us.